hn3000/ats-types/docs/stat-server.md

 rate: 0.01
 ```

-Note that there should be no newline or line break after the third line,
-otherwise the file will not be recognized.

 For the Oculus Quest (or Quest 2 and other Android-based headsets), the file
 must be present because the WebSocketServer will not be usable (and therefore
 not run) on these platforms unless the ip is set to a value other than